List of institutes and centers of the National Institutes of Health: Centers of the NIH

 In addition to being divided by research area, NIH has many operating groups called centers operating across all of the Institutes.

 Office of the Director

 The Office of the Director is the central office at NIH.
 The OD is responsible for setting policy for NIH and for planning, managing, and coordinating the programs and activities of all the NIH components.
 Program offices in the Office of the Director are responsible for stimulating specific areas of research throughout NIH and for planning and supporting research and related activities.
 Current program areas are: minority health, women's health, AIDS research, disease prevention, and behavioral and social sciences research.
 In July 2009, President Barack Obama nominated Dr. Francis S. Collins, M.D., PhD, to be the Director of the NIH.
-On August 7, 2009, the US Senate confirmed Collins by unanimous vote.
+On August 7, 2009, the US Senate confirmed Collins by a unanimous vote.

 Program offices within the Office of the Director fund research through the institutes:

+Other entities in NIH

+ARPA-H

+The Advanced Research Projects Agency for Health (ARPA-H) is an entity formerly within the Office of the United States Secretary of Health and Human Services, which was created by Congress in the Consolidated Appropriations Act, 2022.
+Modeled after DARPA, HSARPA, IARPA, and ARPA-E, it is intended to pursue unconventional research projects through methods not typically used by federal agencies or private sector companies.
+Secretary Xavier Becerra delegated ARPA-H to the NIH on May 24, 2022.
+It received $1 billion in appropriations in 2022, and $1.5 billion in 2023, and as of June 2023 it is requesting $2.5 billion for 2024.